Jordalenko/Wern-Fawr-B-B/README.md

 * The client would like to add drone video and hi-res photographs of the property and accommodations.
 * Specific links to pictured amenities will replace the brochure pdf.
 * Specific links to actual testimonials pictured will replace navigating to a general google review or trip advisor page.
+* The booking form is not checking availability.
+In future it will give immediate feedback based on checking a database.

 ## Design